eProsima/DDS-Router/.dev/README.md

 1. It is easier to organize and maintain small packages than a big one.
 1. In the future utils and events are intended to be generic, and not only part of this project.
   (e.g. having a common Log library for many projects would be very useful).

 ---

-## Repeated files

-Along all the subdirectories many files are repeated (e.g. VERSION, CMakeLists.txt, etc.).

-In order to be able to maintain a single version for all this files, there has been decided to keep a common directory (`.common`) with every repeated file;
-being every other files in every subpackage a *hard link* of the files contained in this directory.
-Thus, the file in `.common/` directory should be the one modified, and it will automatically modify every other file linked.

-> **NOTE:**  ddsrouter_docs does not use common files.

-The main points supporting this decision are:

-1. colcon packages could and should not use files outside their directory.
-1. symbolic links are not supported by windows.

-### Files Linked

-* **VERSION** version of the project.
-CMake will take the version from here.
-* **LICENSE** license of the project.
-It is installed along with each package.
-* **cmake** many cmake functions and macros are reused in most of the subpackages.
-* **test** gtest aux includes needed for all tests.
-* **CMakeLists.txt** the main CMakeLists.txt is the same for all packages, parametrized by `project_settings.cmake`.

-There are some files that are not generic for all packages, but only for those that generates a library or an application.

-Use the script `update_links.bash` to create all the common files and link them with hard links.
-When downloading from github, these links are lost.

-#### Only library packages

-* **include/<package_name>** every library requires the same files to generate the .lib/.so .
-These files are parametrized (`.in`) so the CMakeLists.txt produces and installs the files headers.
-  * `config.h.in` parameterizable file to configure version and project metaparameters.
-  * `eprosima_auto_link.h.in` parameterizable file to create dll
-  * `library_dll.h.in` parameterizable file to set macros to create dll

-* **src/cpp** every library works with the same generic CMakeLists.txt parametrized by `project_settings.cmake`.

-#### Only app packages

-* **src/cpp** every app works with the same generic CMakeLists.txt parametrized by `project_settings.cmake`.

----